lukinhas563/api-project-c/README.md

 _.URL/partners/1
 ```

-It's normal to send wrong information, because of that you can also use the method <code>DELETE</code> and <code>PUT</code> to reverse this situation.
+It's normal to send wrong information, because of that you can also use the method <code>DELETE</code> and <code>PUT</code> to reverse this situation using their **ID**.

 <a name="employees"></a>

 ### Employees

 E-Ficaz is a system for contabilit, because of that is very important to have a form to check the employees of the companies.
-You can also register employees in each company in your system using the next path using the method <code>POST</code>:
+You can also register employees in each company in your system using the next path and using the method <code>POST</code>:

 ```
 _.URL/employees?idCompany=5